 The Quick 13: Where the 13 Colonies Got Their Names

-The word comes from the Indian word "Quinnehtukqut", which means, roughly, "Beside the long tidal river."
-So the Connecticut River is sort of called, "Beside the Long Tidal River River".
+Connecticut got its name thanks to the Connecticut River (which obviously wasn't named that at the time).
+The word comes from the Indian word "Quinnehtukqut," which means, roughly, "beside the long tidal river."
+So the Connecticut River is called "Beside the Long Tidal River River," sort of.

-6. New Jersey got its name from an island in the English Channel, named, appropriately, Jersey.
+New Jersey got its name from an island in the English Channel, named, appropriately, Jersey.

 This colony, of course, was named after founder William Penn.
 And "sylvania" is Latin for woods or woodland, so "Pennsylvania" means Penn's woods.
 If you're curious about how Penn got to name the state after himself, here's a clue—the 1680 charter was provided by King Charles II, and the Penn family were great friends of the English monarch.

 Georgia is another one named for a King—King George II, of course.
 George granted the charter in 1733, stipulating that the territory bear his name.
 It was the last of the 13 colonies.

 This colony was named after Queen Elizabeth I, the "virgin queen" who married England instead of a husband.
 West Virginia wasn't a separate state until 1861.

 The Free State received its name by edict, not by choice.
 Cecil Calvert, the second Lord Baltimore, received a charter from Charles I of England for this new colony.
 But there was a catch: the colony must be named after Charles' wife, Queen Henrietta Mary (she went by Queen Mary).